 There is perhaps no other place on earth where this diversity of terrain and animals is concentrated in such a small area.
 More importantly the majority of the animals are resident year round making a safari here a fantastic experience.
-Creating a very high chance of sighting all the major African wildlife species including lion, elephant, leopard, cheetah and rhino with an 25.000 approximate large mammal residence you will be sure to experience the African wildlife safari of your dreams.
-The crater contains open plains, forests, freshwater lakes and soda lakes array with pink flamingos.
-This really is the safari world in miniature.
+You will have a very high chance of sighting all the major African wildlife species here, including lion, elephant, leopard, cheetah and rhino.
+With an approximately 25.000 large mammal resident here you will be sure to experience the African wildlife safari of your dreams.
+The crater contains open plains, forests, freshwater lakes and soda lakes replete with pink flamingos.
+This area really represents is the entire safari!